sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 ## Objectives
 ### Business Objectives
 - Investigate the relationship between Premier League transfer spending and league performance.
-- Develop a custom metric used to interpret Transfer Value Efficiency .
+- Develop a custom metric used to interpret Transfer Value Efficiency.
 - Identify clubs that outperformed or underperformed relative to their investment.

 ### Learning Objectives